omeka/omeka-s-enduser/docs/sites/site_settings.md

 - This site: only return results from this site.
 - All sites: return results for all sites on the installation.

-**Search resources** is a series of checkboxes which let you select which types of resources are searched from the main search field on the site.
+**Search resources** is a series of checkboxes which let you select which types of resources to search from the main search field on the site.
 Select from: site pages, items, and item sets.
 You can select all if you want.

 **Advanced search vocabulary members** allows you to limit the search options for properties and classes.
 You can select to only provide the properties and classes used in this site, or used across this Omeka installation, rather than all properties and classes supplied by all vocabularies currently installed on the platform.